luniehq/lunie/README.md

 To run a local tesnet for Lunie you will need [Docker](https://www.docker.com/) installed.
 You can download it [here](https://www.docker.com/get-docker).

+### Docker compose

+To build the SSL certificates needed by Lunie you also will need [Docker Compose](https://docs.docker.com/compose/) installed.
+You can find installation instructions for your platform [here](https://docs.docker.com/compose/install/).

 ### Ledger Cosmos App

 > **IMPORTANT:** Only use Ledger devices that you **bought factory new** or **trust fully**.